thehumanzimvo/zimvo/readme.md

 ## Personal Portfolio
-This is my most recent portfolio, and it's live [HERE](https://zimvomatwa.github.io/whoiszimvo/).
-My old one is here [There](https://zimvomatwa.github.io/) **by the time you see this it might have nothing but a "coming soon" message.
+This is V2 iteration of my portfolio, and it's live [HERE](https://thehumanzimvo.github.io/zimvo/).
+My old one is here [There](https://thehumanzimvo.github.io/zimvoonline/) **by the time you see this it might have nothing but a "coming soon" message.

 ---
 ### Stacks